 Get some fresh air!

-For me, the outdoors = clear mind.
+Going outside will help brighten up your day for sure.
 Take a walk around the neighborhood or a park nearby.
 Even going to get groceries can be refreshing.
 It will instantly change your mood!
 Plus, it’s good to do when you have no other activities for the kids.

 Set up a playdate.